-(ii) Format of Market Study: The Market Study must provide information under noted boldfaced captions with tabs and/or an index to locate within the Market Study the following:
+The Market Study must provide information under noted boldfaced captions with tabs and an index to locate the following within the Market Study:

-- Credentials: a statement of the competence of the market analyst - Property Site: a description of the proposed property site along with a map site location - Household Analysis: analysis of household sizes and types in the market area

-• Demographic Analysis: analysis of the number of households in the market area which are income eligible and can afford to pay the rent specified in the Application

-• Market Area: geographic definition and analysis of the market area

-• Comparable Developments: a description of comparable developments in the market area and whether or not such developments are subsidized

-• Rent Levels and Vacancy Rates: a description of rent levels and vacancy rates of comparable properties of subsidized and non-subsidized developments

-• Operating Comparisons: analysis of operating expenses and turnover rates of comparable properties in the market area, if available, or explanation of why analyst unable to obtain such data

-• Project Operating Statement: projected operating funds and expenses

-• Absorption Analysis: expected market absorption of the proposed rental housing units each month following certificate of occupancy, including a description of the effect on the market area

-• Public Housing Tenant Lists: a certification by the local public housing authority of the waiting list of eligible tenants for public housing

-• Public Housing Occupancy and Habitability: a certification as to the percentage of vacancies in the habitable units owned and operated by the local public housing authority

-• Federal Housing Agency Letter: a letter or certification from the local offices of HUD and/or RD that there will be no material adverse affect upon existing multifamily housing developments subsidized, insured, funded or sponsored by such agencies as a result of the additional units in the project

-• Pipeline Analysis: certification of the number of building permits for multifamily housing units issued over the preceding 24 months by the local jurisdiction within which the project is located and that such construction will not adversely affect the market's absorption of the units in the project

-• Certification of Demand: a Certification of Demand For New Units executed by the Qualified Housing Consultant
+- Executive Summary: a statement summarizing the finding of the market study with respect to the Primary Market and Secondary Market area supply and demand for units by bedroom size proposed for the project by Income Qualified Households - Credentials: a statement of the experience and competence of the market analyst - Independence and No Identity of Interest: A certification that the market analyst is independent and has no identity of interest with the developer of the proposed or existing project and that the market analyst was retained to perform the market study without conditions, including compensation based upon finding market need. - Property Site: a description of the proposed property site along with a map site location - Household Analysis: analysis of five year growth of households by household size and type in the market area of the Project - Demographic Analysis: analysis of the Income Qualified Renter Demand in the market area. - Market Area: geographic definition and analysis of the primary and secondary market area which Project serves - Comparable Developments: a description of comparable developments in the market area served by Project and whether or not such developments are subsidized - Rent Levels and Vacancy Rates: a description of rent levels and vacancy rates of comparable properties, including subsidized and non-subsidized developments in market area served by Project - Operating Comparisons: analysis of operating expenses using data from comparable properties in the market area served by Project, if available, or, if not available, using IREM of ULI data - Project Operating Statement: projected operating funds and expenses of the subject Project - Absorption Analysis: expected market absorption of the proposed rental housing units in the subject Project each month following certificate of occupancy - Public Housing Tenant Lists: a statement by the local public housing authority of the waiting list of eligible tenants for public housing and an assessment of whether such tenants are part of the Income Qualified Renter Demand - Public Housing Occupancy and Habitability: a statement as to the percentage of vacancies in the habitable units owned and operated by the local public housing authority and the availability of Section 8 vouchers for the primary market area - Federal Housing Agency Coordination: The Independent Qualified Housing Consultant must identify all multifamily housing developments in the primary market area of the proposed project which are financed by HUD, RD and/or the Agency.
+The consultant must provide a table evidencing the following information for each such project: - (i) Name of Project - (ii) Number of Units in Project - (iii) Type of credit enhancement, eg. 515 loan, 202, 221(d)(4), etc. - (iv) Average vacancy rate in comparable projects in prior twelve month period - Pipeline Analysis: certification of the number of building permits for multifamily housing units issued over the preceding 24 months by the local jurisdiction within which the project is located and that such construction will not adversely affect the market's absorption of the units in the project - Certification of Demand: a Certification of Demand For New Units executed by the Qualified Housing Consultant - Statement of Housing Needs of Low-Income Individuals and Large Families: A statement of housing needs of Large Families and tenant populations with children in the primary market area and the extent there will be unmet needs for such individuals and families following construction/rehab of the Project.